Clarkson-Applied-Data-Science/2024_ia651_Bekobo_Ahsan/README.md

 we dropped duplicates and handles missing values.
 Outliers were not removed as they

 Missing values were handled as follows:
-Loan_Amount_Term: Imputed with the mode (most frequent term).
+Loan_Amount_Term: Imputed 14 missing variables with the mode (most frequent term).
-LoanAmount: Imputed with the mean.
+LoanAmount: Imputed 21 variables with the median to prevent skewed variables.
-Credit_History and Dependents: Imputed with the mode.
+Credit_History and Dependents: Imputed 12 missing dependent variables and 49 credit history missing with the mode of each category.
 After imputation, the dataset was verified to have no missing values (loan.isna().sum()).
 ![Screenshot 2024-07-23 235949](https://github.com/user-attachments/assets/efc6f855-62ea-46d1-bcbe-c2f469b55918)